polkadot-js/api/docs/start/types.basics.md

 ## Everything is a type

 Just to re-iterate from the above.
-Eveything returned by the API is a type and has a consistent interface.
+Everything returned by the API is a type and has a consistent interface.
 This means that a `Vec<u32>` (an array of `u32` values) as well as a `Struct` (an pre-defined object) or an `Enum` has the same consistent base interface.
 Specific types types will have values, based on the type - decorated and available.

 As a minimum, anything returned by the API, be it a `Vec<...>`, `Option<...>`, `Struct` or any normal type will always have the following methods -